AnBasement/linux-maintenance/README.md

 - **Auto mode**: Run everything at once with `python maintenance.py --auto` - good for scheduling
 - **Desktop notifications**: Pops up notifications when stuff finishes (or breaks)
 - **Basic logging**: Saves what happened to `logs/maintenance.log` so you can see what went wrong
-- **Works with anacron/cron**: I set it up to run automatically on my laptop
+- **Works with anacron/cron**: I set it up to run automatically on my laptop with anacron.

 ## Installation